-Payments system differ widely in form, function, scale, and scope of activities, these characteristics result in differing combinations and levels of risks.
+Payment systems differ widely in form, function, scale, and scope of activities.
+These characteristics result in differing combinations and levels of risks.
 Thus, the exact features of a system's risk management framework should be tailored to the risks of that system.
 Where appropriate, the following should be covered: